Guernsey votes against assisted dying

 More on Guernsey's assisted dying debate

-However, politicians did agree to a review of palliative and end of life care due to an anticipated "substantial increase" in healthcare needs for the island's aging population.
+However, politicians did agree to a review of palliative and end-of-life care due to an anticipated "substantial increase" in healthcare needs for the island's ageing population.

 "Measures necessary to improve quality of life and health outcomes for all islanders towards the end of their lives" will be investigated.

-Politicians behind the call for the introduction of assisted dying said they were "disappointed" with the result, although it was "not entirely unexpected".
+Politicians who supported the introduction of assisted dying said they were "disappointed" with the result, although described it as "not entirely unexpected".

 Sarah Wootton, chief executive of Dignity in Dying which campaigns for assisted dying in the UK, said despite the defeat the debate had shown there was "immense public support for change".